-This is the companion and review for week 2 on women’s roles in the church.
+This is the companion and review for week 2 on gender roles in the church.

 In week 1 we covered discipleship, and discussed female patronage, hospitality, and education as disciples of Jesus.
 This week we will look at another important episode of female discipleship.
 Keep in mind that our study is not exhaustive and there are many more scriptures in the gospels about women.